shundhammer/qdirstat/README.md

 ## Current Development Status

 **Latest stable release: V1.2**

+- 2017-02-22 @flurbius contributed a patch to switch the main window layout from tree view above and treemap below to side-by-side (Menu _Treemap_ -> _Treemap as Side Panel_).

 - 2017-02-20 Locating files by type from the _File Type Statistics_ window